kosolabs/axum-anyhow/README.md

 use axum_anyhow::{bad_request, not_found, unauthorized, ApiError};
 use axum::http::StatusCode;

-// Using helper functions
+// Using helper functions for common status codes let error = bad_request("Invalid Input", "Name cannot be empty");
-let error = bad_request("Invalid Input", "Name cannot be empty");
+let error = not_found("Not Found", "Resource does not exist");

-// Using the generic constructor let error = api_error(
+let error = unauthorized("Forbidden", "Insufficient permissions");

-    StatusCode::CONFLICT,
+// Using the builder for custom status codes let error = ApiError::builder()
-    "Conflict",
+    .status(StatusCode::CONFLICT)
-    "A user with this email already exists"
+    .title("Conflict")
-);
+    .detail("A user with this email already exists") .build();
 ```

 ### Error Response Format